 Bitcoin is a swarm of cyber hornets serving the goddess of wisdom, feeding on the fire of truth, exponentially growing ever smarter, faster, and stronger behind a wall of encrypted energy.Michael Saylor

-Cryptocurrency index is very dynamic but based on the average index, more than 95% of the market is invested by either Bitcoin or Ethereum.
-The other 5% is mostly distributed among Litecoin, Chainlink, Bitcoin Cash, and Stellar.
+Cryptocurrency index is very dynamic but based on the average index, currently 60% of the market is invested in either Bitcoin (40%) or Ethereum (20%).
+The other dominants are Tether (USDT), BNB, USDC, XRP, Solana, Cardano, Terra Luna, and Avalanche AVAX.

 Cryptocurrency Purchase (How to Buy Crypto) Methods in Canada